To develop your dog!

 Your dog is afraid of having his food or place taken away, so he communicates his discomfort to you with his body language.
 When he understands that his signals are useless, he tells himself that he must bite so that you understand that he needs space.
 The goal is to be able to recognize the above-listed precursors of aggression before seeing signs of aggression.

 Resource guarding can be linked to several problems, including the bond with his owner.
-This is why a dog that is protective of his bowl or bed is a behaviour that can be difficult for owners to work on.
+This is why a dog that is protective of his bowl or bed is a behavior that can be difficult for owners to work on.

 A dog trainer who is familiar with resource guarding can help you find the source of the problem and put a protocol in place.